 Dr. Nancy Nix

 Nancy Nix is the Executive Director of AWESOME from 2014 through 2017.
 Previously, she was Executive Director of the EMBA Program and Professor of Supply Chain Practice at the Neeley School of Business at TCU in Fort Worth, TX.
-Prior to that, Nancy was Director of the Supply and Value Chain Center, where she led the development of supply chain programs.
+Nancy also served as Director of the Supply and Value Chain Center at TCU, where she led the development of supply chain programs.
 During her tenure as Director of the SVCC, Nancy established close working relationships with multiple companies, generated funding for the development of TCU’s supply chain programs, led the development of MBA and undergraduate curriculum in supply chain management, and hosted multiple Executive Forums and conferences featuring supply chain experts discussing leading-edge practices.
 Today, TCU’s Supply and Value Chain programs are recognized among the leading programs in the U.S.